A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-This school textbook includes some problems (numbers 13, 23, and 30 on pages 306, 308, and 309, respectively) derived from \textsc{Catalan 1842}, and an interesting example of a telescoping continued square root of 6 terms.
-Incidentally, a long footnote spanning pages 105 to 107 contains a surprisingly detailed history of square root notation. \item (1899) Karl Bochow , Problem 1740. \emph{Zeitschrift f\"{u}r mathematischen und naturwissenschaftlichen Unterricht} \textbf{30}, 24--28.
-Solution by the proposer, \emph{ibid.}, \textbf{31}, 191--198. { Cited in \textsc{Bochow 1910} .} The problem reads roughly as follows: If $a$ is a number between 0 and $\tfrac{1}{2}$, one can write
+This school textbook includes some problems (numbers 13, 23, and 30 on pages 306, 308, and 309, respectively) derived from \hyperref[Cat1842]{\textsc{Catalan 1842}}, and an interesting example of a telescoping continued square root of 6 terms.
+Incidentally, a long footnote spanning pages 105 to 107 contains a surprisingly detailed history of square root notation.